Japanese coup d'état in French Indochina: Prelude

 British intelligence—mission Force 136—air-dropped several Free French operatives into Indochina in late 1944.
-They provided detailed information on targets, mostly related to ship movements, along the coast to British headquarters in India and China, who in turn transmitted them to the Americans.
+They provided detailed information on targets, mostly related to ship movements, along the coast to British headquarters in India and China, who in turn transmitted it to the Americans.
 During the South China Sea raid in January 1945 American carriers' aircraft sank twenty-four vessels and damaged another thirteen.
-Six U.S. navy pilots were shot down but were picked up by French military authorities and housed in the central prison of Saigon for safe keeping.
+Six U.S. Navy pilots were shot down but were picked up by French military authorities and housed in the central prison of Saigon for safe keeping.
 The French refused to give the Americans up and when the Japanese prepared to storm the prison the men were smuggled out.
 The Japanese demanded their surrender but Decoux refused and General Yuitsu Tsuchihashi, the Japanese commander, decided to act.
 Tsuchihashi could no longer trust Decoux to control his subordinates and asked for orders from Tokyo.
 The Japanese High Command were reluctant for another front to be opened up in an already poor situation.
 Nevertheless, they ordered Tsuchihashi to offer Decoux an ultimatum and if this was rejected then at his discretion a coup would be authorised.
 With this coup the Japanese planned to overthrow the colonial administration and intern or destroy the French army in Indochina.
 Several friendly puppet governments would then be established and win the support of the indigenous populations.

 Opposing forces

 French Army

 In early 1945, the French Indochina army still outnumbered the Japanese in the colony and comprised about 65,000 men, of whom 48,500 were locally recruited Tirailleurs indochinois under French officers.
-The remainder were French regulars of the Colonial Army plus three battalions of the Foreign Legion.
+The remainder were French regulars of the Colonial Army mostly recruited from Metropolitan France plus three battalions of the Foreign Legion.
 A separate force of indigenous gardes indochinois (gendarmerie) numbered 27,000.

 Despite superiority in number, since the fall of France in June 1940 no replacements or supplies had been received from outside Indochina.
 By March 1945, only about 30,000 French troops could be described as fully combat ready, the remainder serving in garrison or support units.
-French troops, since the collapse of their authority in Indochina, were exclusively used by the Japanese to suppress insurgencies by various nationalist movements in Vietnam, mainly the Việt Minh; the French had already developed a reputation of repressive behaviour toward the native population, which hindered any opportunity to recruit local support.
+French troops, since the collapse of their authority in Indochina, were exclusively used by the Japanese to suppress insurgencies by various nationalist movements in Vietnam, mainly the Việt Minh; the French had already developed a reputation for repressive behaviour toward the native population, which hindered any opportunity to recruit local support.